seeq12/seeq-connector-sdk-csharp/README.md

 The C# version of the SDK depends upon Microsoft Visual Studio for building and debugging.
 This SDK is tested with Microsoft Visual Studio 2015 - 2019.

-The C# SDK also depends on .NET version 4.8.
+The C# SDK also depends on .NET 6.x.
 When upgrading .NET, you may need to restart your machine for the new version to take effect.

 To begin using the SDK: